Parameters

 When requesting a quote or policy, institutions gather information on the business to determine eligibility and calculate pricing.
 With Herald, this information is collected in the form of parameters, which are relevant for applications and bind applications.

-• Parameters in applications: Used to collect information related to the business’s operations, exposure to risks, and desired coverages.
+• Parameters in applications: Used to collect information related to the business’s operations, exposure to risks, desired coverages and contact information.
 This information is sent to an institution to request a quote.

 • Parameters in bind applications: Used to collect any remaining information required to get a policy.
 This can include contact information, payment terms for the policy, and more.
 Information that was optional to quote typically becomes required to get a policy.